President and Professor of Church History

 Dr. Fesko is a minister in the Orthodox Presbyterian Church.
 He served in church planting and pastoral ministry for more than ten years.
 His research interests include the integration of biblical and systematic theology, soteriology, and early modern Reformed theology.
 Dr. Fesko’s most recent publications include The Theology of the Westminster Standards (Crossway, 2014), Songs of a Suffering King (Reformation Heritage Books, 2014), and Beyond Calvin: Union with Christ and Justification in Early Modern Reformed Theology (Vandenhoeck & Ruprecht, 2012).

-Plenary Title: The Church Reformed
+Plenary III: The Church Reformed

 J. Gresham Machen Professor of Systematic Theology and Apologetics